sales-lab/renovae/README.md

-# renovae: An R Interface for the Novae Deep Learning Framework

-`renovae` provides a proof-of-concept R interface to the [novae](https://github.com/MICS-Lab/novae) deep learning framework for spatial transcriptomics.
-It allows users to perform zero-shot inference on `SpatialExperiment` objects within the R environment via `reticulate`.
+# renovae: Reproduction of SpatialExperiment-to-AnnData conversion issue

+`renovae` serves as a reproduction case for an issue encountered when converting `SpatialExperiment` objects to `AnnData` using the `anndataR` package, specifically in the context of the [novae](https://github.com/MICS-Lab/novae) deep learning framework.

+## The Issue

+When converting a `SpatialExperiment` object back to `AnnData` (via `anndataR::from_SpatialExperiment`), the downstream Python analysis fails to recognize the spatial neighbor information, even after an explicit neighbor computation step.

+For more details, please see the [repro vignette](vignettes/repro.Rmd).

 ## Installation